aritzLizoain/CNN-Image-Segmentation/README.md

+Note: the README corresponds to the first release: [CNN on simulated images](https://github.com/aritzLizoain/Image-segmentation/releases/tag/v1.0).
+Some updated files contain new functions.
+A major update is the dataset loading method; instead of loading PNG images, data arrays are directly loaded.

 # CNN Image Segmentation

 This is a development of a machine learning application for research on dark matter.
 The software performs multi-class image segmentation on simulated images from direct detection experiments.